 Points for consideration about litigation and settlement

-- You should ask to see Tom alone to make a careful assessment of Tom’s capacity to give you instructions, and to consider whether the presumption of capacity continues to apply or was rebutted by the new information about Tom’s condition and
+- You should ask to see Tom alone to make a careful assessment of Tom’s capacity to give you instructions and to consider whether the presumption of capacity continues to apply or was rebutted by the new information about Tom’s condition.

 - If Tom refuses to consent to the medical examination, you will need to make your own assessment of Tom’s capacity based on the available With or without a medical opinion you should keep a careful record of the assessment of capacity and the reasons for the conclusions reached.